stampy88/flume-ng-amqp-plugin/README.md

 This source supports batching of events before sending into a channel.

-The only required configuration parameter is the exchangeName parameter.
+The only required configuration parameter is either the exchangeName or the queueName parameter.
 All others will be defaulted.

 * `exchangeName` - **required if queueName is not specified** - this is the name of the AMQP exchange we are getting messages from.
 * `queueName` - **required if exchangeName is not specified** if left unspecified, the server chooses a name and provides this to the client.
 Generally, when applications